olaviinha/MusicWithChatGPT/README.md

 Example message: `Can you write an emotional sci-fi theme`...

 - `in ABC notation?`<br>
-Produces a copyable ABC notation block that can be copy-pasted to [abc2midi notebook](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/abc2midi.ipynb), which will convert it to a MIDI file and provide a download.
+Produces a copyable ABC notation block that can be copy-pasted to [abc2midi notebook](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/abc2midi.ipynb), which will convert it to a MIDI file and provide an instant download.
 So far this seems like the best method.

 - `to a MIDI file using Python Mido?`<br>
 Produces a copyable code block that can be copy-pasted directly to [mido2midi notebook](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/mido2midi.ipynb) and executed, saving a MIDI file (providing ChatGPT did it right).<br>
 **Note:** you don't have to understand any of the code, all you need to do is copy-paste it.<br>
 **Fair warning:** this method is prone to failures (sour code from ChatGPT) and generally sounds like more random notation.

-- `one-line chord progression?`<br>
+- `chord progression?`<br>
-Produces textual chord progression that can be copy-pasted directly to chords2midi notebook (coming soon) and executed, saving a MIDI file.<br>
+Produces textual chord progression that can be copy-pasted [chords2midi notebook](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/chords2midi.ipynb), which will convert it to a MIDI file and provide an instant download.<br>
-You may also quickly preview and edit provided chord progressions using [Chords Guru Turbo 100a Deluxe](https://ki.gy/cv) (midi export currently offline due to Heroku's recent discontinuation of free tier)
+You may also quickly preview and edit provided chord progressions by copy-pasting them to [Chords Guru Turbo 100a Deluxe](https://ki.gy/cv) instead (midi export currently offline)

 ## Tools

 - [abc2midi](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/abc2midi.ipynb) – saves ABC notation as MIDI file.
 - [mido2midi](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/mido2midi.ipynb) – executes Mido code block, thus saving a MIDI file.
-- chords2midi (coming soon) – saves textual chord progression as MIDI file.
+- [chords2midi](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/chords2midi.ipynb) – saves textual chord progression as MIDI file.
 - [Chords Guru Turbo 100a Deluxe](https://ki.gy/cv) – quickly preview/edit textual chord progressions.